radams15/CircuitTesterDocs/Evaluation/docs/feedback.md

 - **Do you see yourself using this program to learn about circuits for school**

-Maybe, although it is very simplistic for what I need
+Maybe, although it is very simplistic for what I would want for my studies.

 ## Reflection on the feedback

 Overall, both the teacher and the student found my program was sufficiently fast for their use, although both concluded that the program is a little difficult to understand without any instruction.
 They did decide that the tutorial really helped them to figure out how the program worked.

 The student wanted more components in the simulator, whereas the teacher was fairly happy with the selection of components.
+This is probably since the teacher wanted to teach a younger audience (GCSE) than the student (A-Level).